rckirby/BaylorNA4322.jl/README.md

 # BaylorNA4322.jl
-Course material for MTH/CSI 4322 AT Baylor University
+Course material for MTH/CSI 4322 at Baylor University